Brilliant People – A Short Story – Fantasy / Thriller

 Just one glower bothered her.

-She felt her spine cracking under the weight of the gaze.
+Her spine cracked under the weight of the gaze.

 Her skull compressed.